jayelinjiaqi/42_libft/README.md

 # 42_libft

 ## 📁 int atoi(const char *nptr);
-DESCRIPTION
+DESCRIPTION:
 The  atoi() function converts the initial portion of the string pointed to by nptr to int.
 The behavior is the same as

 strtol(nptr, NULL, 10);

 except that atoi() does not detect errors.

-The atol() and atoll() functions behave the same as atoi(), except that
-       they  convert the initial portion of the string to their return type of long or long long.
+The atol() and atoll() functions behave the same as atoi(), except that they  convert the initial portion of the string to their return type of long or long long.

-RETURN VALUE
+RETURN VALUE:
 The converted value or 0 on error.

 <pre> <code>
 int atoi(const char *nptr)